Twitter doubles tweet length to 280 characters

-OMG: Twitter doubles tweet length to 280 characters
+Twitter doubles character limit of tweets to 280

-Twitter Inc. has decided one cure for the company's user-growth woes is to give its users even more Twitter: To wit, the company will double the available characters per tweet from 140 to 280.
+Twitter Inc. has decided one cure for the company's user-growth woes is to give users even more Twitter: To wit, the company will double the available characters per tweet from 140 to 280.

 What does that look like?